 Research data on 1,727 cats admitted to shelters find the prevalence of diarrhea is 11.9%.

-Kittens and multiple cats living in an enclosure have a higher risk of diarrhea based on this research.
+Kittens and multiple cats living in an enclosure have a higher risk of diarrhea.
+Cats living together pass infections more readily.

-- A physical problem with the digestive system itself (e.g. short bowel syndrome)
+- A physical problem with the digestive system (e.g. short bowel syndrome)

 - Metabolic problems (e.g. hyperthyroidism)